cakihorse/LogSaver/README.md

 ## readFile

 ```
-//the file is only read on the console.
+// The file content will be displayed in the console.
 readFile(fileName);
 ```

-## Entire example :
+## Complete example

 ```
 package com.yourpackage;